tdudkowski/t4/eugenika-de.md

 Najważniejszym teoretykiem niemieckiej eugeniki i członkiem honorowym Towarzystwa był wybitny i szanowany na całym świecie biolog Ernst Haeckel.
 W 1904 napisał książkę "Die Lebenswunder" (Cud życia), w której zawarł myśl, że uzasadniona byłaby przeprowadzona przez komisje naukowe eliminacja 200 tys. chorych umysłowo i na choroby dziedziczne (zasadniczo rzecz biorąc jest  to idea Akcji T4).
 Rok później wydano ją po angielsku jako "The Wonders of Life" -  po tezie o sensowności pozbycia się tych ludzi pisze:

-> Naturally this act of kindness should not be left to discretion of an individual phisician, but but be determined by a comission of competent and conscientious medical men. [...] should only be accomplished by a dose of some painless and rapid poison".
+> Naturally this act of kindness should not be left to discretion of an individual phisician, but be determined by a comission of competent and conscientious medical men. [...] should only be accomplished by a dose of some painless and rapid poison".

 Choć zmarł w 1919 miał wpływ na nazizm, promował tzw. "rasizm naukowy".